 Want to know how to overcome “us versus them” bias?
 Allow teams to experience what productive and profitable collaboration feels like.
 Let your own organization’s engagement scorecard showcase how two-thirds of employees are engaged, for starters.
 Why continue to settle for anything less?

 This article originally appeared on the TalentCulture blog, under the title: “How to Move People Past an ‘Us Versus Them’ Mindset at Work”.
-It is republished on the author’s site, with an additional link, through mutual permission.
+It is republished on the author’s site through mutual permission.

 Image source: Fotolia